yonasKu/boilerplate-rn/FAMILY_SHARING_PLAN.md

   - List viewers, invite, manage scopes, revoke
 - Onboarding upgrade path for viewers → upgrade to full account

-## Notifications
-- Send to owner when invite accepted
-- Send to viewers when new recaps available

 ## TODOs
 - [ ] Define and add rules for shared reads on recaps/journal